KennethWest/ChairNerd/A1/DanTestCases.md

 Mocking:

-- mock backend to send a post request to /login for email and password information
+- mock backend.get_user to return a test_user instance

 Actions:

-- send a post request to /login
 - open /login
+- enter tester's email into the email element
+- enter tester's password into the password element
+- click the log in button (post request)
-- validate that you are taken to the user page without logging in via the form manually
+- validate that you are on tester's profile page

 **Test case R1.2.2 - Email and password both cannot be empty**